Celine Dion: 2014–2021: Husband's death, Encore un soir, Courage, and return to Vegas

 On 3 May 2018, she released the single "Ashes" from the film Deadpool 2.
 The remix version of the song topped the U.S. Dance Club Songs chart in July 2018.
 From June to August 2018, she toured the Asia-Pacific region and grossed $56.5 million from 22 shows.
 On 24 September 2018, she announced the end of her Las Vegas residency Celine, with the final date set for 8 June 2019.
-She is working on a new English album.
-In January 2019, she performed "A Change Is Gonna Come" at the "Aretha!
-A Grammy Celebration for the Queen of Soul" Franklin's tribute concert, to be broadcast in March 2019.
-In March 2019, she was one of 11 singers from Quebec, alongside Ginette Reno, Diane Dufresne, Isabelle Boulay, Luce Dufault, Louise Forestier, Laurence Jalbert, Catherine Major, Ariane Moffatt, Marie Denise Pelletier, and Marie-Élaine Thibert, who participated in a supergroup recording of Renée Claude's 1971 single "Tu trouveras la paix" after Claude's diagnosis with Alzheimer's disease was announced.
+She then started working on a new English album.
+In January 2019, she performed "A Change Is Gonna Come" at Aretha Franklin's tribute concert, 'Aretha!
+A Grammy Celebration for the Queen of Soul', which was broadcast in March 2019.
+Also in March 2019, she was one of 11 singers from Quebec, alongside Ginette Reno, Diane Dufresne, Isabelle Boulay, Luce Dufault, Louise Forestier, Laurence Jalbert, Catherine Major, Ariane Moffatt, Marie Denise Pelletier, and Marie-Élaine Thibert, who participated in a supergroup recording of Renée Claude's 1971 single "Tu trouveras la paix" after Claude's diagnosis with Alzheimer's disease was announced.
 On 3 April 2019, during a Facebook Live event, Dion announced her 2019/2020 Courage World Tour, beginning in Quebec City on 18 September 2019.
 She also announced a new English-language album of the same name, released in November 2019.
+Courage debuted at number one on the US Billboard 200 dated 30 November 2019, earning Dion her first US number-one album in 17 years, having last topped the chart with A New Day Has Come (2002).
+It is her fifth US number-one album, and earned 113,000 album-equivalent units, including 109,000 pure album sales.
+It also became her 13th top ten album on the Billboard 200.
+Thanks to Courage, Dion has collected number-one albums in each of the last three decades, being the fourth woman to achieve the feat after Janet Jackson, Barbra Streisand and Britney Spears.
+The album also debuted at number one in Canada, becoming Dion's 15th number-one album in the Nielsen SoundScan era and 16th overall in the country.